Electronic Arts: 2025–present: Leveraged buyout

 U.S. senators Richard Blumenthal and Elizabeth Warren raised questions to U.S. treasury secretary Scott Bessent, who also serves on Committee on Foreign Investment in the United States, on the buyout in October 2025.
 They were concerned how the deal would address security risks and foreign control of EA, as well as the connection between Affinity Partners and PIF, given Kushner's previous deals with PIF.
 The two also asked similar questions of EA's Wilson, questioning if EA will retain its identity after the buyout, as well as the impact of the financial gain that EA's executives would get with the completion of the buyout.
 The United Videogame Workers-CWA called on regulators and lawmakers to give high scrutiny before approving of the buyout, claiming that the EA employees had no input into the buyout but would be the ones most affected if the buyout succeeded.

+EA's shareholders approved the buyout in December 2025.
+The European Commission approved of the buyout in July 2026, saying it "would not raise competition concerns, given its limited impact on competition in the markets where the companies are active."
+In June 2026, EA launched EA Advertising, a program allowing advertisers to place real-time ads in EA video games.
+The acquisition was completed on August 4, 2026, with EA stockholders receiving $210 in cash per share, after which EA's common stock was delisted from the Nasdaq and removed from the Nasdaq-100 and S&P 500 indices.
+The deal is the largest leveraged buyout to date, exceeding the $32 billion buyout of TXU Energy in 2007.

+Bloomberg News reported on September 2026 that the PIF was considering merging Electronic Arts with its Savvy Games Group to create a global gaming giant.
+The plan was still in development and would not occur until at least after the planned acquisition of Chinese mobile developer Moonton.

 Games

-Since 1983 and the 1987 release of its Skate or Die!, Electronic Arts has respectively published and developed games, bundles, as well as a handful of earlier productivity software.
+Since 1983 and the 1987 release of Skate or Die!, Electronic Arts has respectively published and developed games, bundles, as well as a handful of earlier productivity software.

 Company structure

 As of April 2021, Electronic Arts' largest acquisition is the purchase of Glu Mobile, for $2.4 billion.
-Of the 39 companies acquired by EA, 20 are based in the United States, five in the United Kingdom, six in Continental Europe, and eight elsewhere.
+Of the 39 companies acquired by EA, 20 are based in the United States, five in the United Kingdom, six in continental Europe, and eight elsewhere.
 The majority of these companies and studios are now defunct, with some having been merged into other entities.
 Of the six companies which EA purchased a stake in, two remaining companies are based in the United States, while three other American companies are defunct.
 After acquiring a 19.9% stake in France-based Ubisoft in 2004, EA sold a remaining 14.8% stake in it in 2010.

 Since June 2023, the company is organized in two main divisions: EA Entertainment Technology & Central Development (EA Entertainment for short, formerly EA Games) and EA Sports.